Skip to main content

 Add a secret to the vault

-Now that the vault has been created and shared with alice, let's try and add a secret to the vault.
+Now that the vault has been created, let's try to add a secret to the vault.

 Output